AgentO3/what-is-devops/README.md

   - The Culture
     - Enacting org change.
     - What is DevOps at your org?
-    - DevOps success or fail
+    - DevOps success or fail.

   - The Tools
     - Config management